 To make matters worse, some of my dearest friends encouraged me to stay with you.
 They enabled our dysfunctional relationship, turning a blind eye to what was really happening between us.

-Because of you, I sometimes acted like a complete and total ass around my friends and the people I love.
+Because of you, I sometimes acted like a complete and total ass around my friends and those I love.

-You lured me away from the things that mean the most to me and completely stripped me of my creativity, leading me to believe that you were the muse who inspired me.
+You lured me away from the things that mean the most to me and completely stripped me of my creativity while leading me to believe you were the muse who inspired me.

-The day my father died you conveniently made your way into his hospital room.
-You promised to take away the pain, but all you did was distract me from facing the feelings I would eventually have to face without you.
+The day my father died, you conveniently made your way into his hospital room.
+You promised to take away the pain, but all you did was distract me from the feelings I would eventually have to face without you.

 It was then that I began rethinking our relationship.
 It was then that I started to get pissed off.

-But the more pissed off I got, the more control I gave you!
+But the more pissed off I got, the more control I seemed to give you.

-We tried short-term separations, but those didn’t make things between us any better.
+We tried short-term separations, but those didn’t improve things between us.
 When we fell back into our typical patterns after the temporary separation, we were off and running on another round of lies, deceptions, anger, postponed dreams, and resentment.